As the gap between increasing housing costs and stagnant incomes widens, the end result is that more people become homeless.

 Today, 8 million extremely low-income households pay at least half of their income toward housing, putting them at risk of housing instability and homelessness.

 The solution to homelessness is straightforward: housing.
 By connecting people experiencing homelessness to housing and services, they have a platform from which they can address other areas that may have contributed to their homelessness — such as employment, health, and substance abuse.

 There are two homelessness-focused housing models that have been demonstrated to effectively end homelessness.
 They are:

-- Permanent supportive housing: Permanent supportive housing is long-term rental assistance and supportive services.
+- Permanent supportive housing: Permanent supportive housing pairs long-term rental assistance with supportive services.
 It is targeted to individuals and families with chronic illnesses, disabilities, mental health issues, or substance use disorders who have experienced long-term or repeated homelessness.

 - Rapid re-housing: Rapid re-housing provides short-term rental assistance and services.
 The goals are to help people obtain housing quickly, increase self-sufficiency, and stay housed.